 The only culture you need in Windsor is the castle.
 Not only is it the Queen’s favourite residence, but it totally oozes history through every brick.
 Founded by William the Conqueror, it has been home to 39 monarchs, and is the oldest Royal residence.
 It is also the largest working castle in the world.
 It is so astonishing in its grandeur, elegance and beauty, it takes your breath away.
 You need a few hours – we took 4, to even scratch the surface.

-We obviously made a bee-line for St George’s Chapel, the star location for THE wedding.
-Stunning, surprisingly intimate and steeped in historical memorials, it is the perfect choice for the fairytale wedding.
+We obviously made a bee-line for St George’s Chapel, the star location for the weddings.
+Stunning, surprisingly intimate and steeped in historical memorials.

 The Staterooms are dripping in Van Dykes, Rubens and portraits of the great and the good of British History.
 You can even see the bullet that killed Lord Nelson from the Battle of Waterloo – I mean really!!